mrturcot/Gentoo-Stuff/README.md

 ```

-  - Portage & Kernel setup for a Stable Gentoo x86-64 EFI, Ryzen ZenVer1, AMDGPU, OpenRC, Gnome-*Light*, X11, Pipewire based system.
+  - My in sync Portage & Kernel setup for a Stable Gentoo x86-64 EFI, Ryzen ZenVer1, AMDGPU, OpenRC, Gnome-*Light*, X11, Pipewire based system.
 Configured with optimizations for speed and gaming performance in mind...

  /etc/portage files included in this repo, could serve as drop-in replacements for others with similar hardware setups.
 It should also be noted, the PER-Package build environments are portable and modular, they should work with most Gentoo based systems with Clang 14 & 15 installed, plug & play, (upon setting a few values mentioned below)